braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_recommend.md

 Use Recommend to send user properties and computations to Braze as custom attributes.
 You will be able to sync user properties or computed properties for users who have been active in the last 90 days.

 When a user’s property or a computation updates, Amplitude will update a custom attribute in Braze with the same name as that user property or computation.

-User properties in Amplitude will be sent as string type custom traits, while computations will be sent as numeric type custom traits.
+User trait and computation syncs will create new users for user IDs that do not yet exist within Braze.
+Computations and user traits can only be synced using user ID.

 ## Amplitude user profile API endpoints

 To check out some of the common Amplitude API endpoints that can be used with Connected Content, view our dedicated [Amplitude API documentation]({{site.baseurl}}/partners/data_and_infrastructure_agility/analytics/amplitude/amplitude_user_profile_api/).